-Warmer weather is the perfect time for denim skirts and we think every me-made wardrobe should include an easy-to-wear denim skirt that can be quickly transitioned from day to night, and even summer to fall when paired with a bold pair of tights.
+Warmer weather is the perfect time for denim skirts and we think every me-made wardrobe should include an easy-to-wear skirt that can be quickly transitioned from day to night, and even summer to fall when paired with a bold pair of tights.
 Using our Dogwood Denim™, we’ll take you through all the steps you need for creating a skirt in the video below using our free PDF pattern (available in sizes 0-18).
 If you prefer a shorter or longer length, we’ve included two additional versions just for you!
 Find the full instructions and download your pattern below.

 Materials you’ll need: